-The Psyche mission is a journey to a unique metal-rich asteroid orbiting the Sun between Mars and Jupiter.Visit Mission Website**

-**WAS**

-The Psyche mission is a journey to a unique metal asteroid orbiting the Sun between Mars and Jupiter.
+The Psyche mission is a journey to a unique metal-rich asteroid orbiting the Sun between Mars and Jupiter.
 What makes the asteroid Psyche unique is that it appears to be the exposed nickel-iron core of an early planet, one of the building blocks of our solar system.

 Deep within rocky, terrestrial planets - including Earth - scientists infer the presence of metallic cores, but these lie unreachably far below the planets' rocky mantles and crusts.
 Because we cannot see or measure Earth's core directly, Psyche offers a unique window into the violent history of collisions and accretion that created terrestrial planets.